cardboard-iguana/cardboard-iguana.com/log/2021-12-09-tryhackme-complete-beginner-supplements.md

 </note>
 ```

-The root node is defined immediately after the DOCTYPE declaration, with each ELEMENT declaration taking the form `element_name (contained_data)`. `#PCDATA` stands for “printable character data.
+The root node is defined immediately after the DOCTYPE declaration, with each ELEMENT declaration taking the form `element_name (contained_data)`. `#PCDATA` stands for "printable character data.

-The DTD can also define multiple ENTITY types — `&amp;` and similar.
+The DTD can also define multiple ENTITY types - `&amp;` and similar.

 ```xml
 <!DOCTYPE userInfo [